 Have a look at some frequent problems with the brake drums:

-- If you are feeling that there is some issue in the braking whenever you will press the brake pedal, then there might be some issues with the drum brake system.
+- If you feel that there is some issue in the braking whenever you press the brake pedal, then there might be some issues with the drum brake system.

 - If there are some noises coming from the rear brake drum, there is a need to carefully check the drum braking system.

-- If you are braking and then suddenly you start experiencing a shuddering feeling, or you are not able to brake as quickly as you should, then you surely want to decide that what is causing this issue and this can be done by removing the brake drum.
+- If you are braking and then suddenly you experience a shuddering feeling, or you are not able to brake as quickly as you should, then you surely want to decide that what is causing this issue and this can be done by removing the brake drum.

 - There can be a lot of imperfections which can cause these issues with the brake drum.
 First of all you must search for signs of visible cracks, hairline cracks, deep scores and grooves, discoloration, or grease stains.

 - There can be some other signs which show that there are some flaws in the brake drum like the excess rust, corrosion or oil on the brake drum, shoes or surrounding brake parts (master cylinder, hoses, lines, springs).
-Make sure to get your brake drums serviced if you are facing any such issues.
+Get your brake drums serviced if you are facing any such issues.

 It is said that a workman is only as good as his tools, and it is definitely true when it comes to the car bodywork.
 It is vital to have the right tools to repair your Brake Drum or else a straightforward job would turn into constant headaches.
 So that’s why we have listed out some invaluable tools below which you will need while repairing your Brake Drum.

-Most of the people have a nature to avoid risk and seek safety.
-That is the reason why they would go with a familiar auto parts brand than a new one.
-It would prove to be safe and they know what to expect.
-Have a look at our top brands for Brake Drum which would offer safety and at the same time decrease the risk of disappointment.
+Most people have a nature to avoid risk and seek safety.
+That is the reason they would go with a familiar auto parts brand than a new one.
+It would prove safe, and they know what to expect.
+Have a look at our top brands for Brake Drum, which would offer safety and decrease the risk of disappointment.

 Here are the steps to change the brake drum:

-1. The first and the foremost step would be to take the wheel of
+Step 1 - The first and the foremost step would be to take the wheel off through the following steps

 - The car should then be parked in a clear, flat area.

-- The lug nuts should be loosened up before raising the automobile.
+- The lug nuts should be loosened up before raising the vehicle.

-- The automobile should be lifted up with a jack.
+- The vehicle should be lifted up with a jack.

 - The lug nuts should be unscrewed and then remove the wheel.